IPPRO: Importance-based Pruning with PRojective Offset for Magnitude-indifferent Structural Pruning: The IPPRO Algorithm

-We present \textbf{Importance-based Pruning with PRojective Offset (IPPRO)}, our implementation of structural pruning using PROscore presented in \cref{sec:methods}.
-First, we overview the parameter injection trick to realize the projective space embedding.
-Then, we present the algorithm to compute PROscore, our novel importance score for IPPRO, and conclude the section with the remaining implementation details.
+We now describe \textbf{IPPRO} (Importance-based Pruning with PRojective Offset), our implementation of structured pruning using PROscore.
+We first present the parameter injection mechanism that realizes the projective embedding, then give the scoring algorithm, and finally discuss adaptations for transformer architectures.